Best Lectin-Free Protein Powder

 These are both fairly common but are made with foods often considered to be foods not low in lectins.
 Lectins are antinutrients which are also technically proteins so eating a protein powder made of these foods doesn't seem to be a good idea if you are trying to avoid lectins.

 We believe the best kind of protein powder is collagen protein powder.
+There are numerous benefits to collagen, including that it has been linked to longevity, because you can get glycine from it.

 That being said, not all collagen powder is created equal.
 In fact, much of the stuff you could buy off the shelves of your local grocery store likely does not provide the benefits you could get out of a high-quality, well-made collagen protein powder.